f5devcentral/f5-agility-labs-nginx/docs/class12/module3/lab1/lab1.rst

    kubectl run dnsutils --image=registry.k8s.io/e2e-test-images/jessie-dnsutils:1.3 --restart=Always -n test -- /bin/bash -c "sleep infinity"

-Once deployed and running, you can execute *dig* commands from inside the cluster using the dnsutils tools.
+Once deployed and running, you can execute dig commands from inside the cluster using the dnsutils tools.
+If this command fails, wait a few seconds then execute again.

 .. code-block:: bash
    :caption: DNS dig